Chest Physiotherapy For Cerebral Palsy

 2. Enhanced Respiratory Mechanics:

 The motor disorder in CP can impair breathing mechanics.
-Chest physiotherapy helps in improving breathing mechanics by training the muscles involved in respiration, thus enhancing the effectiveness of breathing3.
+Chest physiotherapy helps in improving breathing mechanics by training the muscles involved in respiration, thus enhancing the effectiveness of breathing.

 3. Reduced Respiratory Infections: